frkmnt/TurnBasedClash/README.md

 * Stunned (Max 2 stacks): Skip the next turn.

+* Slowed:
-* Slowed (0-2 stacks): Movement Speed reduced by Total Stacks.
+  * 0-2 stacks: Movement Speed reduced by Total Stacks.
-* Slowed (3-4 Max stacks): Movement Speed reduced by Total Stacks.
+  * 3-4 stacks: Movement Speed reduced by Total Stacks.
 The first action each turn costs 1 action point more.

 * Charmed: Will attack a random ally during the next turn.